Services

 General informations

-Each biomass presents particular properties.
-Its chemical composition, its structure and the organisation of the constitutive fibres are important criteria to determine its possibilities of valorisation.
+Each biomass has specific properties.
+Their chemical composition, structure and the organisation of the fibres that make up the plant are important criteria in determining the possibilities for recovery.

-Different methods of analysis are used to measure:
+Various analysis methods are used to measure :

-• The chemical composition by analysis of extractives, lignin and polysaccharides (cellulose and hemicelluloses) contents and of minerals content,
+• The chemical composition, by measuring extractives, lignin, polysaccharides (cellulose and hemicelluloses) and mineral content,

-• The biomass quality by analysis of the dry matter content, the density, mass volume and the colour,
+• The biomass quality by measuring moisture content, density, mass volume and colour,

-• The biomass structure by separation of the constitutive elements and analysis of the fibres obtained, by examination in optical and electronic microscopy.
+• The structure of the biomass by separating the constituent elements and analysing the fibres obtained, using optical and electron microscopy.

 Technical data